redox-os/website/content/news/this-month-260831.md

 ## Current File Access Design using Namespaces and Capability-based Security

 Ibuki Omatsu created a diagram that summarizes how the `openat` function is used to resolve paths, using the namespace manager, as part of capability-based security.
-Read [this](https://doc.redox-os.org/book/communication.html#file-access-design-example) for more details.
+Read [this](https://doc.redox-os.org/book/communication.html#file-access-design-example) section for more details.

 <img src="/img/diagrams/file-access-design.svg" class="img-responsive" alt="File access design diagram using namespaces and capability-based security"/>